-[0120] The term "targeting moiety" as used herein refers to any molecular structure which assists a compound or other molecule in binding or otherwise localizing to a particular target, a target area, entering target cell(s), or binding to a target receptor.
+- [0116] The term "targeting moiety" as used herein refers to any molecular structure which assists a compound or other molecule in binding or otherwise localizing to a particular target, a target area, entering target cell(s), or binding to a target receptor.
 For example and without limitation, targeting moieties may include proteins, including antibodies and protein fragments capable of binding to a desired target site in vivo or in vitro, peptides, small molecules, anticancer agents, polynucleotide-binding agents, carbohydrates, ligands for cell surface receptors, aptamers, lipids (including cationic, neutral, and steroidal lipids, virosomes, and liposomes), antibodies and hormones may serve as targeting moieties.
-Targeting moieties are useful for delivery of the nanoconjugate to specific cell types, as well as sub-cellular locations.

-[0121] Receptor-mediated transport mechanisms are present at the BBB, and these involve the vesicular trafficking system of the brain endothelium [Jones et al., Pharm Res.
+Targeting moieties are useful for delivery of the nanoconjugate to specific cell types, as well as sub-cellular locations. - [0117] Receptor-mediated transport mechanisms are present at the BBB, and these involve the vesicular trafficking system of the brain endothelium [Jones et al., Pharm Res.
 24(9): 1759-1771 (2007)].
 Brain influx of nutrients such as iron [Jefferies et al., Nature 312: 162-163 (1984)], insulin [Duffy et al., Brain Res 420: 32-38 (1987)], and leptin [Golden et al., J Clin Invest 99: 14-18 (1997)] occurs by a transcellular, receptor-mediated transport mechanism known as transcytosis.

-[0122] In some embodiments, the targeting moiety is a protein.
-The protein portion of the composition of the present disclosure is, in some aspects, a protein capable of targeting the composition to a target cell.
-The targeting protein of the present disclosure may bind to a receptor, substrate, antigenic determinant, or other binding site on a target cell or other target site.
+[0118] In some compositions described herein, the targeting moiety is a protein.
+The protein portion of the composition may be a protein capable of targeting the composition to a target cell.
+The targeting protein may bind to a receptor, substrate, antigenic determinant, or other binding site on a target cell or other target site.

-[0123] Antibodies useful as targeting proteins may be polyclonal or monoclonal.
+[0119] Antibodies useful as targeting proteins may be polyclonal or monoclonal.
 A number of monoclonal antibodies (MAbs) that bind to a specific type of cell have been developed.
 Antibodies derived through genetic engineering or protein engineering may be used as well (e.g., IgG, IgA, IgM, IgD, IgE antibodies).

-[0124] The antibody employed as a targeting agent in the present disclosure may be an intact molecule, a fragment thereof, or a functional equivalent thereof.
-Examples of antibody fragments useful in the compositions of the present disclosure are $F(ab')2$ , Fab' Fab and Fv fragments, which may be produced by conventional methods or by genetic or protein engineering.
+[0120] An antibody employed as a targeting agent may be an intact molecule, a fragment thereof, or a functional equivalent thereof.
+Examples of antibody fragments useful in the compositions described herein are F(ab')2, Fab' Fab and Fv fragments, which may be produced by conventional methods or by genetic or protein engineering.

-[0125] In additional aspects, targeting moieties contemplated by the disclosure include, but are not limited to sugars (e.g., mannose, mannose-6-phosphate, galactose).
-In further aspects, the moiety targets any one or a combination of the transferrin receptor (TfR), which is highly expressed by brain capillaries to mediate the delivery of iron to the brain [Jefferies et al., Nature 312: 162-163 (1984)]; the insulin receptor and insulin-like growth factor receptor [Duffy et al., Brain Res 420:32-38 (1987)]; the low density lipoprotein receptor-related protein 1 and low density lipoprotein receptor-related protein 2 [Gaillard et al., Expert Opin Drug Deliv 2:299-309 (2005)]; and the diphtheria toxin receptor/heparin binding epidermal growth factor-like growth factor [Gaillard et al., Int Congres Series 1277:185-198 (2005)].
-Additional moieties contemplated by the disclosure that are capable of effecting receptor-mediated transcytosis (RMT) include, but are not limited to, those disclosed in Feng et al. [In: Drug Delivery to the Central Nervous System, Kewal K. Jain (Editor), vol. 45: 15-34 (2010)].
+[0121] Targeting moieties may include, but are not limited to sugars (e.g., mannose, mannose-6-phosphate, galactose).
+In further compositions described herein, the moiety targets any one or a combination of the transferrin receptor (TfR), which is highly expressed by brain capillaries to mediate the delivery of iron to the brain [Jefferies et al., Nature 312: 162-163 (1984)]; the insulin receptor and insulin-like growth factor receptor [Duffy et al., Brain Res 420:32-38 (1987)]; the low density lipoprotein receptor-related protein 1 and low density lipoprotein receptor-related protein 2 [Gaillard et al., Expert Opin Drug Deliv 2:299-309 (2005)]; and the diphtheria toxin receptor/heparin binding epidermal growth factor-like growth factor [Gaillard et al., Int Congres Series 1277:185-198 (2005)].
+Additional moieties contemplated that are capable of effecting receptor- mediated transcytosis (RMT) include, but are not limited to, those disclosed in Feng et al. [In: Drug Delivery to the Central Nervous System, Kewal K. Jain (Editor), vol. 45: 15-34 (2010)].